jingmaoho/Jing-Mao-Ho/index.md

 ### What's on my GitHub?

-I'd like to share my notes pertaining to statistics, data science, machine learning, and theoretical computer science here.
-I use this form of writing to make sure that I completely understand a topic and the logic behind it.
+While I apply a variety of quantitative approaches to my social science research, I'd like to share my notes pertaining to statistics, data science, machine learning, and theoretical computer science here.
+It's my philosophy that the deeper you understand predictive models, the better researcher you will become.
 Below you can find some of the documents I've written on the mathematics underlying certain common statistical/ML/computational models and their implementations in R or Python:

 [Linear Classifier: Perceptron Learning Algorithm](https://jingmaoho.github.io/Perceptron_JMH.pdf)